• Getting Started

 MeoNode uses node functions (Column, H1, Button, Text, etc.) as building blocks.
 Each represents an HTML element or component with type-safe props.

-Applies to: H1H6, Text, Span, Button, A, Label, Code, etc
+Applies to: H1H6, Text, Span, Button, A, Label, Code, etc.

-import { Column, H1, Text, Span, Button } from '@meonode/ui'
+import { H1, Text, Button } from '@meonode/ui'

-Text('Build UIs with function composition.', {
+Text('Build UIs with function composition.', { color: '#666' })

 Button('Learn More', {